stefanofa/awesome/README.md

 *   [adamlyttleapps/claude-skill-app-onboarding-questionnaire](https://github.com/adamlyttleapps/claude-skill-app-onboarding-questionnaire) -  A Claude Code skill that designs and builds high-converting questionnaire-style app onboarding flows — modelled    on proven conversion patterns from top subscription apps like Mob, Headspace and Noom

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 *   [dominikmartn/nothing-design-skill](https://github.com/dominikmartn/nothing-design-skill) - A Claude Code skill for generating UI in the Nothing design language.
 Monochrome, typographic, industrial.